 The projections span seven vibrant rooms where you can gather resources in your quest to save the village, encountering cave spiders, creepers, and skeletons along the way.
 You’ll move through the biomes – or Minecraft worlds – and even need to build your escape route out of the portal!
 The experience is essentially an interactive scavenger hunt that is sure to delight all ages, whether you’re new to the world of Minecraft or a keen fan.

 This family-friendly experience in London spans 45 minutes in total, and will conclude at the Trading post, where visitors can buy merch as a memento of their adventure, and hang out with their fellow adventurers.
-It’ll be the first time this experience has come to the UK, so be sure to secure your tickets.
+This is the first time this experience has come to the UK, so be sure to secure your tickets today.